Getting a Mortgage After a Divorce

 People often hear that a divorce will hurt their credit score.

-However, it is somewhat common for financed bills to go delinquent during the process of a divorce, and that is what drives this misconception.
+However, financed bills can sometimes go delinquent during the divorce process, which drives this misconception.

 In short, Correlation is not Causation.